EpocDotFr/yatage/docs/creator/world.rst

   - Required: **yes**
   - Format: none

-This attribute should be a one-line string and should be a few words long.
-It may be your world's name, your hero's name, your game's name, etc. It's shown emphasized when running a game at the very beginning.
+This attribute *should* be a one-line string and *should* be a few words long.
+It *may* be your world's name, your hero's name, your game's name, etc.

+It is shown emphasized when running a game at the very beginning.

 .. _world-start: